Estate Planning Attorney in Lexington, KY

 Our Estate Attorney in Lexington Outlines “The Basics”

 Our experience with clients brings up familiar questions related to definitions of a few core terms associated with estate planning.
 Here are some highlights to help you understand these basic concepts.
-If you’d like to discuss your estate to understand the best planning approach, you can get a free consultation from our estate attorney in Lexington.
+If you’d like to discuss your estate to understand the best planning approach, you can get a consultation from our estate attorney in Lexington.

 The term “estate” refers to all property that a person owns or controls.
 This includes: